williamyeny/williamyeny.github.io/_posts/2025-01-24-indoor-grow-light.md

 ![PPFD chart annotated](/assets/growlight-ppfd-outer.png){:.w75}

-We can look for another grow light with higher PPFD values, but there are tricks we can do.
+We can look for another grow light with higher PPFD values, but there are tricks we can do less optimal grow lights.

 First, we can recalculate the PPFD values with a longer photoperiod, which should result in a lower PPFD requirement.